keremk/keremk.github.io/_posts/2014-06-21-Dating-With-Swift.md

         }
       }

-And now with that we can create a new operator overload for dates to take months (we will need to do this for days, years etc.)
+And now with that we can create a new operator overload for dates to take Month:

       @infix func - (let left:NSDate, let right:Month) -> NSDate {
         var calendar = NSCalendar.currentCalendar()